Best Colleges at Oxford – 2025

 5) New College

-One of the largest Oxford colleges, New College prioritizes student welfare and offers extensive academic and personal support to help each of their 700 students succeed.
+One of the largest Oxford colleges, New College prioritizes student welfare and offers extensive academic and personal support to help each of its 700 students succeed.
 New College boasts an award-winning music practice building, and the newly constructed Gradel Quadrangles offer living spaces, common rooms, performance venues, and classrooms for students to gather and work.

-• Average applications received per year 2020-22: 954
+• Average applications received per year 2021-23: 615

 • Founded in: 1379